 Citations are publications that use Tocris products.

 Currently there are no citations for ML 190.
 Do you know of a great paper that uses ML 190 from Tocris?
-If so please let us know.
+Please let us know.

 Written by Sonia Tucci, Lynsay Kobelis and Tim Kirkham, this review provides a synopsis of the increasing number of peptides that have been implicated in appetite regulation and energy homeostasis; putative roles of the major peptides are outlined and compounds available from Tocris are listed.